 DVDT partnered with T STAR, a commercial space enterprise, which focuses on using small cube shaped satellites (called CubeSats) to collect scientific research in a microgravity environment.
 T STAR has built their own CubeSat, called the TSat.
 In initial discussions with T STAR, the DVDT team realized that a communications component would be an essential addition to the existing low Earth orbit TSat design.

-The technical need When evaluating rapid prototyping solutions, the team turned to the MISL System (Modular Integrated Stackable Layer) developed with NASA.
+When evaluating rapid prototyping solutions, the team turned to the MISL System (Modular Integrated Stackable Layer) developed with NASA.
 The DVDTcomm board was designed as a long-range line-of-sight wireless communications layer built to integrate with the MSP430™ microcontroller (MCU) layer.

 The board listens for a ping from the Earth station to establish an initial range of connection.
 The system is managed by a real-time operation system (TI RTOS), then the data is packaged and transferred over Sub 1GHz wireless.
 As the TSat is slowly falling back towards the Earth, it is collecting data at different atmospheric levels and now, thanks to the added communication component from the team, the data can be transmitted back to stations on Earth.